 The Little Lingfields Team

 All our team have level 3 childcare qualifications and all staff undergo complete DBS checks before joining our nursery.
-In addition to this, we have a member of the team who holds a level 6 Early Years Professional Status.
-We also have a member of staff who gained a BA(Hons) in Childcare Studies this year.
+In addition to this, we also have a member of staff who gained a BA(Hons) in Childcare Studies this year.

 They engage positively in children’s play and activities, consistently enhancing children’s learning opportunities. - Ofsted, 2016